nobooli/POLton/docs/src/trivia-streams.md

 [Encore!]

-Because she has the tendency to do very long streams, [she once said she wanted a day to have around 72 hours.](https://youtu.be/ESxDh4mpyvo?t=720) It looks like she still isn't used to the hours in the human realm!
+Because she has a tendency to do very long streams, [she once said she wanted a day to have around 72 hours.](https://youtu.be/ESxDh4mpyvo?t=720) It looks like she still isn't used to the hours in the human realm!
-(the JP wiki is full of memes...)
+(note: the JP wiki is full of memes...)

 When she's about to end the stream she always gets an encore from the chat, hoping she plays some more.
-This is often followed by a Final Last Encore, or other variants (depending on how many times she got an encore)
+This is often followed by a Final Last Encore, or other variants depending on how many times she got an encore.

 In her Mojipittan stream she found a word that sounds like her name, "ruru"（縷縷）, which means "a manner of continuing without pause".
 [She said it's just like her streams.](https://youtu.be/XK0oPIg8_VM?t=10120)